surminus/hugo-blog/content/post/terraform-structures-and-layouts.md

 deployed everything so it's up to date?

-[Terraboard](https://github.com/camptocamp/terraboard) could be a nice solution to this, though I have yet to deploy it in a working environment.
+[Terraboard](https://github.com/camptocamp/terraboard) could be a nice solution to this, though I have yet to deploy it in a real environment.

 Our project now looks like this: